Stories are innate in our culture.

 As important as the written word is, some would argue the picture still conveys more in a shorter time.
 You just have to look at the art in the Maltravieso cave in Cáceres, Spain.
 We have been using images to tell stories first and foremost.
 It’s very effective and has been used in advertising really well over the years.

-A good example of this was the advertising for Silk Cut cigarettes in the 80’s.
-When restrictions came in regarding the advertising of cigarettes in 1984, Silk Cut produced some of the most simple image-centric campaigns with an image of purple ‘Silk’ (its brand color) and a thin slice or ‘Cut’ in the fabric, cleverly depicting it name ‘Silk Cut’ with one 100% on brand image.
+A good example of this was the advertising for Silk Cut cigarettes in the 80s.
+When restrictions came in regarding the advertising of cigarettes in 1984, Silk Cut produced some of the most simple image-centric campaigns with an image of purple ‘Silk’ (its brand color) and a thin slice or ‘Cut’ in the fabric, cleverly depicting it with the name ‘Silk Cut’ with one 100% on brand image.
 Continuing this for over a decade successfully.

-Over the last few years imagery has taken a front seat in how we communicate.
-And in this time scarce landscape of social media images can get your story across clearly and quickly, and convey more emotion.
+Over the last few years, imagery has taken a front seat in how we communicate.
+And in this time-scarce landscape of social media images can get your story across clearly and quickly, and convey more emotion.
 Even more effective than one image is the power of thirty every second, video and motion graphics have raised the bar on what we can get across to someone in a limited time using an image, motion, and sound that can be a powerful way to engage.

 5. Help Paint a picture, don’t paint it for them